 Plants are slow to emerge from seed; it helps to freeze the seeds for 7 to 10 days before sowing.

 Euphorbia: Hands down, this is one of the most versatile and productive early season foliage plants you can grow.
 Its bright chartreuse green umbels combine with nearly every color palette and are perfect for mixed bouquets.
-Easily mistaken for bupleurum but has a much longer flowering window and lasts forever in the vase.
+Easily mistaken for bupleurum (another great hardy annual), it has a much longer flowering window and lasts forever in the vase.
 A must-grow!

 I would love to hear your experience with this wonderful group of plants.
 Do you grow hardy annuals or plan to add them to your garden this coming season?
 If so, what are your favorite varieties, or what new treasures are you adding to your wish-list?